sighjs/sigh/README.md

 Due to the way Sigh's event stream works processing never needs to be repeated, only work relating to the actual files changed is performed.
 In most cases caching isn't necessary, in the few cases where it is Sigh handles it transparently.
 Library code available to plugin writers makes it simple to handle caching in cases where it is necessary.

 # Future Work
+* More documentation for `pipeline`.
+* More documentation about building plugins.
-* Document plugin caching system, for now see the [concat plugin](https://github.com/sighjs/sigh/blob/master/src/plugin/concat.js) and [coalesceEvents](https://github.com/sighjs/sigh/blob/master/src/stream.js).
+* Document file coalescing, for now see the [concat plugin](https://github.com/sighjs/sigh/blob/master/src/plugin/concat.js) and [coalesceEvents](https://github.com/sighjs/sigh/blob/master/src/stream.js).
-* mochaTest/uglify plugins (in external repositories).
+* `mochaTest`/`uglify` plugins (in external repositories).
 * `sigh -w` should watch `Sigh.js` file for changes in addition to the source files.
-* Write sass, compass, less, coffeescript, eco, slim, jade and haml plugins.
+* More plugins: sass, compass, less, coffeescript, eco, slim, jade and haml.
+* `gulp` plugin adapter
-* Investigate possibility of writing an adapter so that grunt/gulp plugins can be used.
+* Investigate possibility of grunt plugin adapter